 - Design and improve practical, innovative or sustainable solutions that address real-world challenges.

-Examples of Living Laboratory projects
+LU Living Laboratory projects have benefits for:

 |Wim de Koning||B.linc Innovation representative|